pmwkaa/sophia/documentation/api/sp_set.md

 As a part of a transactional statement a key-value document must be prepared using [sp\_document()](../api/sp_document.md) method.
-First argument of [sp\_document()](../api/sp_document.md) method must be an database object.
+First argument of [sp\_document()](../api/sp_document.md) method must be a database object.

 Object must be prepared by setting **key** and **value** fields, where value is optional.
 It is important that while setting **key** and **value** fields, only pointers are copied.
 Real